+All Heidelberg University students are eligible to have one (1) vehicle on campus.
 All Heidelberg University students must register their vehicle annually within the first five (5) days of their first class or five (5) days following the acquisition of a new vehicle.
 There is a \$100 registration fee for students living on campus, and a \$50 registration fee for students who commute.
 Failure to register a vehicle will result in a \$75.00 fine for each ticket issued.
 Faculty and staff must register all vehicles driven to campus within the first five (5) days of their date of hire.
 To register your vehicle, log onto OASIS, and click on "Personal Information."
 Once your registration is complete, you may pick up your parking hanger by presenting your student ID at the Business Office.
 Vehicle Registration fees are billed to the student's account.
 The issued parking hanger must be hung on the inside rearview mirror so the numbers are visible from the outside of the vehicle.
 Purchasing a parking permit does not guarantee that a parking space will be provided.
 Students who choose to bring vehicles to campus must follow these guidelines:

-- Motorized vehicles (autos and motorcycles) must be registered on-line through OASIS within five (5) class days following a student's first enrollment in each academic year, or five (5) class days following the acquisition of the vehicle.
-Registration tags can then be picked up in the Business Office. - The registration parking pass must be displayed at all times so that it is clearly visible. - 3.
 According to Ohio law, all motor vehicles must carry personal and property liability insurance.
-The University has no liability, and assumes none, for a student driving or riding in a private car, nor does the University assume any responsibility for the loss or damage to motorized vehicles brought to campus or for liability whatsoever related to the ownership or use of student vehicles. - 4.
-The owner and/or operator of a motor vehicle is responsible for any fines and costs incurred by the user of the vehicle. - Any fines incurred must be paid at the Business Office five (5) days from the date of issue.
+The University has no liability, and assumes none, for a student driving or riding in a private car, nor does the University assume any responsibility for the loss or damage to motorized vehicles brought to campus or for liability whatsoever related to the ownership or use of student vehicles.

+The owner and/or operator of a motor vehicle is responsible for any fines and costs incurred by the user of the vehicle.

+Any fines incurred must be paid at the Business Office five (5) days from the date of issue.
 Fines not paid within five days will be posted to the student's account.

-Abandoned Vehicles

-No person shall willfully leave an abandoned vehicle on University property for more than 72 hours when classes are not in session without permission of the

-Office of Campus Safety & Security.
-The driver of any inoperable vehicle must notify Campus Security of the location of the vehicle, the nature of the problem and when the vehicle will be moved.
+Abandoned Vehicles -\No person shall willfully leave an abandoned vehicle on University property for more than 72 hours when classes are not in session without permission of the Office of Campus Safety & Security.
+The driver of any inoperable vehicle must notify\Campus Security of the location of the vehicle, the nature of the problem and when\the vehicle will be moved.

 Any abandoned vehicle remaining on University property more than 72 hours without permission from the Office of Campus Safety & Security will be towed at the owner's expense.
-The University will make reasonable attempts to contact the owner or driver of the vehicle through the University's vehicle registration system.
+The University will make reasonable attempts to contact the owner or driver of 55 the vehicle through the University's vehicle registration system.
 Vehicles not listed in the registration system will be reported to the Tiffin police department.